LikeCarter/blacklithium/content/posts/2020-02-13-visualizing-the-sudden-jump-in-coronavirus-2019-ncov-cases.md

 ### Takeaways

-* The majority of cases are still found in Hubei province.
+* The majority of cases are still found in Hubei.
 * This sudden jump suggests there are many people in the centre of the outbreak that have not been diagnosed.
-* Undiagnosed individuals increases the chances of spreading the virus leading to an increased Ro value.
+* Undiagnosed individuals increases the chances of spreading the virus leading to an increased transmission rate (Ro) value.
-* The Coronavirus could have a transmission rate (Ro) as high as 3.0 without effective containment measures.
+* The Coronavirus could have a Ro as high as 3.0 without effective containment measures.

 ## Recovered cases